pmanzoni/loractp/README.md

 * File `loractp.py` includes the class definition.

 * File `pingXXX.py` and `pong.py` are an example of a request/response interaction.
-Basically, pingXXX sends a message and pong waits for a message and once received it replies it. `pingrnd.py` send a random number, `pingtext.py` send a text input by user.
+Basically, `pingXXX.py` sends a message and `pong.py` waits for a message and once received it replies it. `pingrnd.py` sends a random number, `pingtext.py` sends a text input by user.

 * File `plainreceiver.py` shows an example of a basic receiving node.